robfalck/autoscaling/README.md

-# Automatic Scaling API for Dymos and OpenMDAO
+# Autoscaling API Version 1.0

+An API for automated scaling of dynamically-constrained optimization problems in Dymos.